iluwatar/java-design-patterns/temporal-object/README.md

 ## Consequences

-A temporal object allows for individuals to refer explicit to versions, and temporal objects don't necessarily need their users to be aware of the temporal aspect.
+A temporal object allows for individuals to explicitly refer to versions, and temporal objects don't necessarily need their users to be aware of the temporal aspect.

 ## Related patterns